-"(5) estimate the costs and other impacts of meet-

-ing secondary standards; and "(6) consider other means consistent with the goals and objectives of the Clean Air Act [42 U.S.C.
+"(5) estimate the costs and other impacts of meeting secondary standards; and ing secondary standards; and "(6) consider other means consistent with the goals and objectives of the Clean Air Act [42 U.S.C.
 7401 et seq.] which may be more effective than secondary standards in preventing or mitigating such effects.

-"(b) Submission to Congress; Comments; Authoriza-TION.-(1) The report shall be transmitted to the Congress not later than 3 years after the date of enactment of the Clean Air Act Amendments of 1990 [Nov.
+"(b) SUBMISSION TO CONGRESS; COMMENTS; AUTHORIZA-TION.-(1) The report shall be transmitted to the Congress not later than 3 years after the date of enactment of the Clean Air Act Amendments of 1990 [Nov.
 15, 1990].

-(2) At least 90 days before issuing a report the Administrator shall provide an opportunity for public comment on the proposed report.
+"(2) At least 90 days before issuing a report the Administrator shall provide an opportunity for public comment on the proposed report.
 The Administrator shall include in the final report a summary of the comments received on the proposed report.

-'(3) There are authorized to be appropriated such sums as are necessary to carry out this section.
+"(3) There are authorized to be appropriated such sums as are necessary to carry out this section."

-§ 7410.
+§7410.
 State implementation plans for national primary and secondary ambient air quality standards